athento/athento-nx-report/README.md

 This addon for Nuxeo DM define report managers and contributions.

 - JasperReport manager is a contribution to generate reports with this engine.
+- _You can define your own report engine_.

 ## Jasper Report Engine